prysmaticlabs/documentation/website/versioned_docs/version-2.1.0/prepare-for-merge.md

 :::tip Congratulations!

 You’re now ready for The Merge.
+If you have any questions, feel free ask them on our [Discord](https://discord.gg/prysmaticlabs).

 :::